ruoyuwang1995nya/VoltCraft/README.md

 ```shell
 vcraft submit param_props.json -f joint -c global_bohrium.json -w ./
 ```
-\*Note: this example includes both lattice relaxation and elastic calculation, so the flow type needs to be specified as `joint`.
-However, this may be subject to change in the future.
+*Note\*: this example includes both lattice relaxation and elastic calculation, so the flow type needs to be specified as `joint`.
+However, this may be subject to change in the future.*

-\*\*Note: you should copy the `example/LPSCl/frozen_model.pb` to current directory before workflow submission.
+*Note\*\*: you should copy the `example/LPSCl/frozen_model.pb` to current directory before workflow submission.*

 Once the results are collected, the optimized cell parameters, atom coords, virials, *etc.*, are stored at `example/LiBr/confs/cubic/relaxation/relax_task/result.json`.
 For instance, the relaxed lattice parameter should be `5.44` Angstrom.